-We make it a priority to do everything we can to ensure a safe and friendly experience for those visiting our preserves.
-Interns do their part with trail work which could include wood chipping, hedging and storm damage removal.
-Interns also have the opportunity to serve as trail rangers, responding positively and informatively to questions that visitors might have about the work of Open Lands, and reporting any misconduct.
+Lake Forest Open Lands makes it a priority to ensure a safe and friendly experience for those visiting our preserves.
+Interns enhance the trails by wood chipping trails, hedging and removing storm damage vegetation.
+Interns have the opportunity to serve as Trail Stewards, responding positively and informatively to questions that visitors might have about the work of Lake Forest Open Lands, and reporting any misconduct.

-The internship includes a direct educational component.
-Intern education days may include field trips to local environmental organizations, guest speakers and collecting data for environmental monitoring programs.
+The internship includes a direct educational component including field trips to local environmental organizations, guest speakers and collecting data for environmental monitoring programs.

 - Be 18 years of age;

-- Have completed the first year of college or equivalent (please inquire for further info);
+- Have completed the first year of college or equivalent;

 - Be able to help with heavy lifting;

-- *Experience with power equipment is a plus, but not necessary
+- Experience with power equipment is a plus, but not necessary; and